RunsenXu/MV-JAR/README.md

   ```

 ### Usage
 The information files provided in our benchmark are processed according to MMDetection3D's data format, containing only annotations and object point clouds.
 Before using our benchmark, you must first download the original Waymo dataset and follow MMDetection3D's instructions to convert the data format to MMDetection3D's format.
-For more details, please refer to MMDetection3D's [Prepare Waymo Dataset](https://mmdetection3d.readthedocs.io/en/v0.18.1/datasets/waymo_det.html)(v1.2).
+For more details, please refer to MMDetection3D's [Prepare Waymo Dataset](https://mmdetection3d.readthedocs.io/en/v0.18.1/datasets/waymo_det.html) (v1.2).

+To use our subsets, simply replace the `waymo_infos_train.pkl` and `waymo_dbinfos_train.pkl` with the corresponding files from our benchmark.
+For example, to use subset 0 with 5% of the scenes, replace them with `waymo_infos_train_r_0.05_0.pkl` and `waymo_dbinfos_train_old_r_0.05_0.pkl`, respectively.

 Here are some notes:
 - `waymo_infos_train_r_{data_ratio}_{subset_id}.pkl` files are the annotation files of our sampled subsets. `data_ratio` represents the ratio of the scenes, and `subset_id` is the id of the subset.
 For example, `waymo_infos_train_r_0.05_0.pkl` is the annotation file of the subset with 5% of the scenes, and its id is 0.
 For each data ratio, we provide 3 subsets to reduce experimental variance.

+- Each larger subset contains smaller subsets with the same subset ID.
+For example, `waymo_infos_train_r_0.5_0.pkl` contains the scenes in `waymo_infos_train_r_0.2_0.pkl`, which in turn contains the scenes in `waymo_infos_train_r_0.1_0.pkl`, and so on.

 - `waymo_dbinfos_train_old_r_{data_ratio}_{subset_id}.pkl` files contain the object point clouds for their corresponding scenes.
 For example, `waymo_dbinfos_train_old_r_0.05_0.pkl` contains the object point clouds of the scenes listed in `waymo_infos_train_r_0.05_0.pkl`.
 These `dbinfos` are mainly used for data augmentation.
-- To use our subsets, simply replace the `waymo_infos_train.pkl` and `waymo_dbinfos_train.pkl` with the corresponding files from our benchmark.
-For example, to use subset 0 with 5% of the scenes, replace `waymo_infos_train.pkl` and `waymo_dbinfos_train.pkl` with `waymo_infos_train_r_0.05_0.pkl` and `waymo_dbinfos_train_old_r_0.05_0.pkl`, respectively.

 - &#x2757; Please note that MMDetection3D refactored its coordinate definition beginning from v1.0.0.
 Our `dbinfos` are based on the old coordinate definition which is why the file names contain `old`.
 If you use the new coordinate definition, you should generate new `dbinfos` for yourself.
-For more details, refer to [MMDetection3D's oordinate system refactoring](https://github.com/open-mmlab/mmdetection3d/blob/v1.0.0.dev0/docs/en/compatibility.md#coordinate-system-refactoring).
+For more details, refer to [MMDetection3D's coordinate system refactoring](https://github.com/open-mmlab/mmdetection3d/blob/v1.0.0.dev0/docs/en/compatibility.md#coordinate-system-refactoring).

 ## MV-JAR
 We are cleaning the code and will release it soon.
 Stay tuned! &#x1F4E3;